lucianoiam/dawscript/README.md

 Goals
 -----
 - Control mixer and plugin parameters
+- Create networked user interfaces
 - Run the same unmodified code on different DAWs.
 Currently, REAPER and Ableton Live 11+ are supported.
-- Handle all the boilerplate
+- Hide all the boilerplate
-- Be easy to use for casual users
-- Be self-explanatory to programmers

 Current Features
 ----------------